-In this article, we'll explore what stablecoins are and look at USDC, one of the most popular stablecoins on the market today.
+To offset these large swings in value, stablecoins were created as a digital asset with price stability.
+In this article, we'll explore this type of digital currency and look at USDC, one of the most popular stablecoins on the market today.

-Before we take an in-depth look at the stablecoin USDC, currently the #9 ranked cryptocurrency by market cap and the second most popular behind Tether, it's first important to understand what stablecoins are.
+Before we take an in-depth look at the stablecoin USDC, currently the sixth-ranked cryptocurrency by market cap, it's important to understand what stablecoins are.

-Stablecoins are a specific subset of cryptocurrencies pegged to a real-world asset (usually fiat) to ensure the price remains stable.
+Stablecoins are a specific subset of cryptocurrencies pegged to a real-world asset (usually fiat) to ensure price stability.

-For example, in the case of USDC, for every one USDC in existence, there is $1 US dollar held in reserve, keeping the price steady.
-By design, the supply of USDC is directly correlated with the amount of USD held in reserve backing USDC.
-Stablecoins can also be backed by crypto and additional commodity assets as well.
+For example, in the case of USDC, for every one coin in existence, there is one dollar held in reserve, keeping the price steady.
+By design, the supply of USDC is directly correlated with an equivalent amount of USD held in reserve backing USDC.
+Other stablecoins can be backed by crypto and additional commodity assets as well—not just US Dollars.

-Stablecoins carry the advantages of cryptocurrencies while essentially operating as a 'programmable dollar."
-They continue to play a significant role in the adoption of both cryptocurrencies and decentralized finance as a whole.
+Stablecoins carry all the advantages of cryptocurrencies while essentially operating as a “programmable dollar".
+This versatility allows stablecoins to play a significant role in the adoption of both cryptocurrencies and decentralized finance.

-USDC is a stablecoin launched in partnership with both Coinbase and Circle and operates as an ER20 token, meaning it runs on the Ethereum blockchain.
-USDC is governed by Centre, which oversees the technical and financial standards for the stablecoin and ensures that there is transparency around a true 1 to 1 backing (1 USD for every 1 USDC.)
-For every USDC created, $1 of USD is held in reserve.
+USDC is governed by Centre, which oversees the technical and financial standards for the stablecoin and ensures there is transparency around a true 1-to-1 backing.
+This means that for every USDC created, there should be $1 of USD held in reserve.

-Created in 2018, there is currently a circulating supply of 22,025,968,929 USDC.
-USDC can be issued by approved regulated financial institutions, which allows for the growth of the USDC ecosystem.
-USD Coin can be purchased and sold on a variety of exchanges and cryptocurrency providers (including MoonPay.)
+Created in 2018, there is a total supply of 51.2 billion USDC.
+USD Coin can be issued by approved regulated financial institutions, which allows for the growth of the USDC ecosystem.
+The token can be purchased and sold on a variety of cryptocurrency exchanges and cryptocurrency providers (including MoonPay).

-Additionally, USDC can be sent and received by any wallet or exchange that is ERC-20 compatible and other major blockchain networks such as Algorand, Stellar, Binance Smart Chain, and Solana.
+Additionally, USDC can be sent and received by an Ethereum wallet or exchange that is ERC-20 compatible.
+Though the token name may suggest otherwise, this is not just limited to the Ethereum network: USD Coin is compatible with other major blockchain networks such as Algorand, Solana, Stellar, TRON, and Flow.

-While USDC can be used by virtually anyone with an internet connection, as the Decrypt shared:
+USDC can be used by virtually anyone with an internet connection.
+According to Decrypt:

-USDC or USD Coin represents exactly that, a cryptocurrency that is valued at $1 USD.
-Unlike USD in your bank account, however, you can transfer USDC quickly across the world to any individual and for virtually zero fees.
+USDC is exactly that: a digital currency that is valued at $1 USD.
+Unlike USD in your bank account, however, you can transfer USDC quickly across the world to any individual for virtually zero fees.